Last Updated: April 7, 2023

 Tomato seeds don’t need to be planted too deeply.
 In fact, plant too deep and the seeds may struggle to germinate.

-Put simply, tomato seeds should be planted 1/8 to 1/4″ below the surface of the soil.
+My advice is to plant tomato seeds 1/8″ to 1/4″ below the surface of the soil.
 Cover lightly and spritz with water to ensure the seed is moist and makes good contact with the soil medium.

-If you are having trouble with germinating your tomato seeds, there are a few possible causes.
+If you are having trouble with germinating tomato seeds, there are a few possible causes.

-For ideal tomato germination rates, use a seedling heat mat to keep seed cells between 75-85°F. Also, use a humidity dome, fanning daily to provide fresh oxygen.
+For ideal tomato germination rates, use a seedling heat mat to keep seed cells around 80°F. Also, use a humidity dome, fanning daily to provide fresh oxygen.
 Finally, never let the seeds dry out during germination, but don’t overly soak the soil.
 Even moisture is key.

 Can You Germinate Tomato Seeds in a Paper Towel?